How Machine Learning Can Change Our Future

 - Speech recognition in smartphones and tablets (Siri, Cortana, Google Now)

 The importance of Machine Learning for future science and engineering is evident.
 Understanding the clients’ needs and interests, being up-to-date with economic global trends, creating marketing campaigns more precisely are only several ideas about how ML can help future entrepreneurs.
-Self-driven cars that possibly will make our life safer and eco-friendly also use ML algorithms.
+Self-driven cars that possibly will make our lives safer and eco-friendly also use ML algorithms.
 Using ML in medicine for more accurate and timely diagnostics, monitoring the effect of taking drugs, inventing new pharmaceuticals in shorter time periods – this is what the near future holds for us with ML.

 Stay informed - subscribe!